Precision BioSciences (NASDAQ:DTIL) Shares Up 6.1%

-Precision BioSciences Inc (NASDAQ:DTIL)’s share price shot up 6.1% during trading on Monday .
-The stock traded as high as $8.96 and last traded at $8.73, 510,043 shares traded hands during mid-day trading.
-A decline of 15% from the average session volume of 597,947 shares.
-The stock had previously closed at $8.23.
+Precision BioSciences Inc (NASDAQ:DTIL) shot up 6.1% during mid-day trading on Monday .
+The company traded as high as $7.91 and last traded at $7.86, 342,732 shares were traded during mid-day trading.
+A decline of 42% from the average session volume of 590,774 shares.
+The stock had previously closed at $7.41.

-Several hedge funds and other institutional investors have recently modified their holdings of the stock.
-SG Americas Securities LLC lifted its stake in shares of Precision BioSciences by 79.3% during the 2nd quarter.
-SG Americas Securities LLC now owns 24,928 shares of the company’s stock worth $208,000 after purchasing an additional 11,028 shares during the last quarter.
-Thomasville National Bank purchased a new stake in Precision BioSciences in the second quarter valued at about $540,000.
-State Street Corp raised its stake in Precision BioSciences by 8.6% in the first quarter.
-State Street Corp now owns 602,244 shares of the company’s stock valued at $3,632,000 after buying an additional 47,617 shares during the last quarter.
-Royal Bank of Canada raised its stake in Precision BioSciences by 3.9% in the first quarter.
-Royal Bank of Canada now owns 44,392 shares of the company’s stock valued at $268,000 after buying an additional 1,684 shares during the last quarter.
-Finally, Pathstone Family Office LLC purchased a new stake in Precision BioSciences in the first quarter valued at about $27,000.
-Hedge funds and other institutional investors own 49.48% of the company’s stock.
+Several institutional investors and hedge funds have recently modified their holdings of DTIL.
+Strs Ohio grew its stake in shares of Precision BioSciences by 433.3% during the second quarter.
+Strs Ohio now owns 3,200 shares of the company’s stock valued at $26,000 after purchasing an additional 2,600 shares during the last quarter.
+SG Americas Securities LLC increased its holdings in Precision BioSciences by 79.3% during the second quarter.
+SG Americas Securities LLC now owns 24,928 shares of the company’s stock worth $208,000 after buying an additional 11,028 shares during the last quarter.
+Thomasville National Bank purchased a new stake in Precision BioSciences during the second quarter worth about $540,000.
+State Street Corp increased its holdings in Precision BioSciences by 8.6% during the first quarter.
+State Street Corp now owns 602,244 shares of the company’s stock worth $3,632,000 after buying an additional 47,617 shares during the last quarter.
+Finally, Royal Bank of Canada boosted its position in Precision BioSciences by 3.9% during the first quarter.
+Royal Bank of Canada now owns 44,392 shares of the company’s stock worth $268,000 after purchasing an additional 1,684 shares during the period.
+Institutional investors own 49.48% of the company’s stock.

 Precision BioSciences, Inc operates as a genome editing company and develops therapeutic products in the United States.
 It operates through two segments, Therapeutic and Food.
 The company offers ARCUS, a genome editing platform to cure cancers and genetic disorders.
 The Therapeutic segment develops allogeneic CAR T immunotherapy that recognizes and kills cancer cells; and engages in the in vivo gene correction activities.